Harriet Tracy: Death and legacy

 Tracy, died on May 30, 1918, aged 83.
 According to her obituary she was also "gifted as a writer of verse and prose", contributing frequently to "magazines and periodicals."
 Tracy was well known for her inventions during the late nineteenth century and was one of the first prominent American female innovators.
 In the nineteenth century, woman made up just 1% of all inventors who received United States patents.
 Unfortunately, little is known about most of these women, but Tracy is an exception.
 Tracy received much notoriety and fame for her innovations.
 So much so that many of her inventions received extensive public acclaim in Chicago newspapers.
 For example, “The Chicago Mail said about her sewing machine: ‘All ladies who see the machine are delighted with it and her other meritorious inventions are proud that a woman has accomplished what man failed to do….’”
 Many of Tracy’s inventions were also showcased in expositions, such as her lock-stitch and chain-stitch sewing machine which was shown at Chicago Columbian Exposition, in the Liberal Arts Building.
 Despite being renowned, in her time for her innovations, she has mostly been forgotten about in modern times; there are very few books or other materials dedicated to her accomplishments.
 Despite this, Harriet Tracy's work in her field created a legacy that goes far beyond the span of her life.

-Moreover, Harriet Tracy is an inspiring figure for women and girls who are looking into pursuing STEM careers, seeing as she is an example of what can happen when you step outside of the bounds that other people try to put you in.
+Moreover, Harriet Tracy is an inspiring figure for women and girls who are looking into pursuing STEM careers.
 During the Columbian Exhibition where her gravity elevator was displayed, "she was among a number of women whose inventions were displayed, and sold."
-Women and men alike can create things that are groundbreaking in their distinct field and beyond, and Harriet Tracy decided to use her creative expertise combined with her vast knowledge of different fields to innovate in a way that was not popular at the time.
-But this did not stop Tracy – she made a presence for herself in fields where women were undermined and were thought to have a lack of expertise.
+Harriet Tracy decided to use her creative expertise combined with her vast knowledge of different fields to innovate in a way that was not popular at the time.
+But this did not stop Tracy, as she made a presence for herself in fields where women were undermined and were thought to have a lack of expertise.

-Harriet Tracy and her work exemplified what it means to "break the glass ceiling".
-She understood that the field she worked in, like many other fields at the time, was male-dominated, but she worked tirelessly and earned a name for herself in the industry.
-With good reason, Tracy gained fame for her work, thereby demonstrating exemplary ingenuity during a time when many women would not be able to do so, despite every desire to.
-Acknowledging Harriet Tracy for her work, as well as every other worthy female innovator, highlights the importance of diversity in the space of innovation – women innovators have paved the way for industry-altering inventions, and they should be recognised and applauded for their efforts as such.
+Harriet Tracy worked in a largely male-dominated field and established a reputation through her inventions and technical work.
+Her career reflects the challenges faced by women innovators of the period and their contributions to industrial and technological development.
+Recognition of Tracy’s work highlights the broader role played by women inventors in the history of innovation.